ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 When you engage AUTOTUNE mode a few things will happen:

--  the autotune system will immediately setup some default values for your roll and pitch I and D gains, and your roll and pitch maximum rates.
-These values depend on the :ref:`AUTOTUNE_LEVEL<AUTOTUNE_LEVEL>` .
+-  the autotune system will immediately setup some values for your roll and pitch I and D gains, and your roll and pitch maximum rates.
+These values depend on the :ref:`AUTOTUNE_LEVEL<AUTOTUNE_LEVEL>` and current P value, from which it will start tuning.
 -  the autotune system will monitor your demanded roll and pitch rates (as determined by your transmitter stick movements).
 When the demanded roll or pitch rate exceeds 80% of the maximum rate the